KevinDahlberg/log_my_run_app/BLOG.md

  4:09 back
  Time to learn me some angular material.

+  5:22 Break 1:13 / 4:16 / 46:00

+## May 3 2017

+  - 10:30 Start

   - [ ] Order by displaying correctly on home screen
+  - stretch
+    - [ ] Miles and KM
+    - [ ] convert mi and km for distance calculation
+    - [ ] Month total based on month selected
+    - [ ] Year total based on year selected
   Design To Do
   App:
   - [ ] Font
   - [ ] header
+  - [x] back button
+  - [ ] Get rid of ability to enter the date with keyboard on calendar
-  - [ ] back button
+  - [ ] Logout in hamburger

   Login:
   - [ ] Text size corrected